Last Updated on June 3, 2026

 When to Use a Duress Alarm

-Duress alarms can be used in a workplace any time an employee needs to report an emergency or receive fast assistance.
+Employees can use a duress alarm any time they need to report an emergency or get fast assistance.
 This can include alerting staff to fires, falls, or any situation where an employee feels unsafe and needs assistance.

 Common situations that can cause an employee to use a duress alarm include: